-All of the facilities for the high school are brand new, and currently include a faculty office, faculty lounge, 8 teaching rooms (each subject has its own dedicated classroom with audio-visual capabilities and wireless Internet), a computer lab, and a well-equipped physics lab.
-Next year, of course, our classrooms and other facilities will expand to meet our growing needs.
+All of the facilities for the high school are brand new, and currently include a faculty office, faculty lounge, 16 teaching rooms (each subject has its own dedicated classroom with audio-visual capabilities and wireless Internet), a computer lab, and a well-equipped physics lab, Chemistry lab and Biology lab.

-Cultural experiences are plentiful, with Tiananmen Square, The Forbidden City, The Summer Palace (to name a few) and The Great Wall in close proximity.
-Other points of interest includeShijingshan District Beijing International Sculpture Park, Shijingshan Amusement Park, Military MuseumandBeijing Badachu Park.
+Cultural experiences are plentiful, with Tiananmen Square, The Forbidden City, The Summer Palace and The Great Wall (to name a few) in close proximity.
+Other points of interest include Shijingshan District Beijing International Sculpture Park, Shijingshan Amusement Park, Military Museum and Beijing Badachu Park.

 In an ancient city with a population far in excess of London, and a large and growing middle-class, there is no shortage of things to do, see, buy and experience - the main problem is choosing!